Understand the prognosis and life expectancy for malignant brain tumors, with insights on how age, tumor size, and type impact survival.

 Is Brain Cancer Deadly?
 Examining the Statistics

 Brain cancer is a major cause of death from cancer worldwide.
-Recent stats show that survival rates have gone up thanks to new treatments.
-But, how deadly brain cancer is depends on the tumor’s type, grade, and where it is.
+Recent stats show that Brain Tumor Survival Rates have improved thanks to new treatments.
+Still, how deadly brain cancer is depends on the tumor’s type, grade, and location.

-The five-year survival rate for all brain cancers is about 36%.
-But, this rate changes a lot based on the type of tumor.
-For example, glioblastoma is very aggressive and has a low survival rate.
-On the other hand, meningioma is often not cancerous and has a better survival rate.
+The five-year survival rate for all brain cancers is about 36%, but Brain Tumor Survival Rates vary widely depending on the tumor type.
+For example, glioblastoma is very aggressive and has a low survival rate, while meningioma is often not cancerous and generally has a much better outcome.

 What Are the Odds of Surviving Brain Cancer?